Pastel pencils - a primer

 How to use pastel pencils

-Here we will cover the basics of using these pencils.
-From learning how to sharpen them, in detail, how to blend them and what to do if it goes wrong.
+Here we will cover the basics of using these pencils, from learning how to sharpen them in detail, to blending techniques and troubleshooting.

 Beginners still life pastel pencil tutorial